Best Beachfront Hotels in Dubrovnik for Families (2026)

 No frills but exactly what we needed: bed, beach, pool, done.
 The pebble beach has a gradual entry that our 5-year-old managed fine with water shoes.
 The pool bar saved us at lunchtime.
 Rooms are dated but the balcony sea view makes up for it.
 At this price in peak Dubrovnik, you accept some cosmetic wear.
 The Lapad promenade is a 5-minute walk with gelato and restaurants.

-π‘How to pick the right beachfront hotel in Dubrovnik
+💡How to pick the right beachfront hotel in Dubrovnik

 - 1Pack water shoes for everyone.
 Dubrovnik's pebble beaches are beautiful but brutal on bare feet.
 The slip-on neoprene type works better than flip-flops because they stay on in the water.
+If the weather turns, Dubrovnik also has five hotels with indoor pools as a backup plan.

 - 2Book a hotel in Lapad or Babin Kuk, not the Old Town.
 Old Town hotels have atmosphere but no beach access, steep stairs, and cruise-ship crowds.
 Lapad puts you on the beach with a 15-minute bus ride to the walls when you want history.